MLPerf Benchmarks

 Inside the MLPerf Benchmarks

-MLPerf Inference v3.1 measures inference performance using seven different kinds of neural networks, including LLMs, natural language processing, computer vision, and medical image segmentation.
+MLPerf Inference v4.1 measures inference performance on nine different benchmarks, including several large language models (LLMs), text-to-image, natural language processing, recommenders, computer vision, and medical image segmentation.

 MLPerf HPC v3.0 measures training performance across four different scientific computing use cases, including climate atmospheric river identification, cosmology parameter prediction, quantum molecular modeling, and protein structure prediction.